Cowessess unveils new solar project, aiming to become greenest First Nation in Canada | CBC News

 "I feel proud today.
 It feels good that we actually managed to turn on all our hard work over the last almost year.
 All that work is finally coming to fruition," said Ashleigh Dawn, a Cowessess member who helped install the solar panels.

-Locals spent more than 2,000 hours constructing the panels, with SkyFire Energy leading the installation process.
+Locals spent more than 2,000 hours constructing the panels, with Calgary-based SkyFire Energy leading the installation process.

-The solar array systems have a combined capacity of 321 kW — enough to power more than 60 homes — and will generate 390 mWh of solar power annually.
+The solar array systems have a combined capacity of 321 kilowatts — enough to power more than 60 homes — and will generate 390 megawatt-hours annually.

-In Cowessess's case, the power will be used to offset energy consumption within the community's five facilities.
+In Cowessess's case, the power will be used to offset consumption within the community's five facilities.

 Cowessess estimates this will save around $20,000 annually.
 That money will be funnelled into underfunded youth and senior programs.

-Chief Delorme said the sun has always played an important role in Indigenous culture, and the solar project is a way to honour their ancestors and land.
+Delorme says the sun has always played an important role in Indigenous culture, and the solar project is a way to honour their ancestors and land.

 "This is Cowessess's contribution to our children and our children yet unborn, that we will preserve and protect Mother Earth," Delorme said.